 Here’s a recent real life example.
 The jeans and oatmeal-colored tee are something virtually anyone could wear.
 To Deep-en it, I added the dark boots, dark kimono and dark jewelry.

 Or if you are a LIGHT and you have on black pants and a light pink top and look a little bottom-heavy, Light-en it by adding a lavender scarf or a taupe jacket.

 My WARM ladies sometimes resist the orange, rust and copper they shine in so they’ll wear cool colors.
 Warm it up by adding rust or copper jewelry, or a dark brown shoes or bag.

 Some quick and easy ways to make any outfit work better for your Color Code:

-- wear a “pop” color near your face (the information appears in the Pinterest board description for your Color Code or in the info I gave you with your Color Analysis or Signature Color)
+- wear a “pop” color near your face (the information appears in the Pinterest board description for your Color Code or in the info I gave you with your Color Analysis)

 - add a scarf in your best colors or a print that flatters you